rybakit/phive-queue/README.md

 > ✓*  — supported if the serializer is enabled.

-Have in mind that some queues throw exceptions, while others just trigger PHP errors, warnings, or notices when pushing an item of an invalid type.
-It's your responsibility to handle such errors.
+Have in mind that some queues throw exceptions, others trigger catchable fatal errors, and others just trigger warnings and internally convert items to a string (or an array).
+It's your responsibility to handle such situations.

 ## Exceptions